danielrosehill/Jewish-Interest-MCP-Projects/README.md

 # Jewish-Interest MCP Projects

 This repository is a very small collection of MCP servers that was collated on April 6, 2025.

 Hopefully the diversity of MCP servers will only continue to increase and I may be able to update this at a point in time in the future.

 For now, these projects might be of interest to Jewish users.

-## Jewish Texts

-The Sefaria MCP project is a logical starting point for those looking to make traditional Jewish texts available to AI systems.

-### Sefaria MCP Server
+## Sefaria MCP Server

 Fetch and read Jewish texts through the API of Sefaria.org